cdk8s-team/cdk8s-postgres/API.md

 - *Type:* {[ key: string ]: string}
 - *Default:* if not provided the default database will be created with the name "postgres".
 If no users are provided for the cluster it will be assigned to the default user "postgres".

-A map of database names to users who own the database.
+A mapping of Database names to usernames of users assigned to the database.

-The owner users should already exist on the cluster (i.e. mentioned in the user parameter).
+The assigned user should already exist on the cluster (i.e. defined in the "users" option).

 ---